-Matty Matoian is informed he won the Leon S. Peters Award Thursday at Fresno State.
+Matty Matoian is informed he won the Leon S. Peters Award in December.
 Photo by Frank Lopez

 Written by Frank Lopez